the-rachel/styles/Simple/Big Stuff/styleguide.md

 >![](https://simple-monosnap.s3.amazonaws.com/Idhitit.jpg)
 >
-><i>This is [a real McDonald's ad](http://www.ramblingbeachcat.com/2011/09/amazing-moments-in-advertising.html).
-This is what happens when you appropriate a culture you shouldn't.
+>*This is [a real McDonald's ad](http://www.ramblingbeachcat.com/2011/09/amazing-moments-in-advertising.html).
+This is what happens when you appropriate a culture you shouldn't.*

 Don't be that guy.